 What can I do if the abuser violates the order?

-If the defendant violates the CPO, you can call 911 to report it to law enforcement.
-Tell the officers you have a CPO and the defendant is violating it.
+If the defendant violates the CPO, you can call 911 to report it to law enforcement if that is a safe option for you.
 In some cases, the defendant can be arrested right away.
-You can read about under what circumstances a violation would be a misdemeanor versus a felony on our OH Statutes page.
+You can read about under what circumstances a violation would be a misdemeanor versus a felony on our Selected Ohio Statutes page.
 If found guilty of a violation of a CPO, the defendant can be put in jail and/or fined.1 Even if the abuser is not arrested, it is important to ask the police to file a report – and to get a copy of the report– so that you have documentation.